borisdvlpr/borisdvlpr/README.md

-- 👋 Hi, I'm Eduardo, a back-end developer from Portugal, based on Denmark
+ ## Hi there 👋🏼

-- 👀 I'm interested in **back-end development, cloud and CI/CD pipelines**
+- 💻 I'm a back-end developer from Portugal, based on Denmark
-- 🔭 Working on [**Monolitt**](https://github.com/borisdvlpr/monolitt) right now
+- ☁️ I mainly work on back-end systems, cloud infrastructure and DevOps
-- 🌱 Currently focused on **Rust, containerization and GitHub Pipelines**
+- 🛠️ Currently exploring new ways to build and scale systems in the cloud